Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The correct solution remains **flaky test management**, which automatically detects and retries flaky tests.

-### Question #17
+### Question #13 💩💩💩

 You plan to publish build artifacts by using an Azure pipeline.

-You need to create an .artifactignore file that meets the following requirements:
+**You need to create an .artifactignore file that meets the following requirements:**

-• Includes allfiles in the build output folder and all subfolders
+• **Includes all files in the build output folder and all subfolders**

-• Excludesfiles that have the .dll extension
+• Excludes files that have the .dll extension

 What should you include in the file?